mtr6093/Project-2/readme.md

 ## Development of This Website

-This website was developed using only HTML, Javascript, CSS and Sequelize for associations.
-Hosted servers are using Postgres.
-There are no software packages required for use as it is hosted by Heroku.
+This website was developed using HTML5, Javascript ES6, CSS, REST, CRUD, and Sequelize for associations.
+The site is using Cloud Based Hosting and the host servers are using Postgres for the database and tables.

 &copy; Marc Rivers